 As the largest provider of public higher education for the Commonwealth of Pennsylvania, the State System is unequivocally focused on creating and maintaining higher education that supports positive outcomes for all students, regardless of their starting point in life.

-This focus is embedded in the ongoing System Redesign that began in 2016 and identified three priority areas: 1) Ensuring student success; 2) Leveraging university strengths; and 3) Transforming governance and leadership structures (link to System Redesign Page).
+This focus is embedded in the ongoing System Redesign that began in 2016 and identified three priority areas: 1) Ensuring student success; 2) Leveraging university strengths; and 3) Transforming governance and leadership structures.
 Our success depends on a System-wide commitment to action toward inclusive excellence built on a foundation of diversity and equity.
 Furthermore, this is necessary to prepare our students for the opportunities and challenges inherent in a competitive, multicultural, global, and knowledge-based economy.

 I enthusiastically joined the State System in August 2020 as Vice Chancellor and Chief Diversity, Equity, and Inclusion Officer.
 My immediate weeks were dedicated to meeting with campus presidents and their staffs to learn about how diversity, equity and inclusion “lives” on their respective campuses and ways in which my office could collaborate to co-create a comprehensive and coordinated approach to this critical area of the State System’s policy and practice.
 As I conclude my meetings with campus leaders, students, faculty, and staff, I am encouraged by the abundance of diversity, equity, and inclusion-minded programs underway designed to foster academic environments where everyone can thrive.
 From what I’ve learned so far, the State System and its universities are standing on solid ground and I am confident in our ability to become a model system for diversity, equity, and inclusion.
 Such an achievement will require intentionality, and to have measurable impact will require hard work from everyone in the State System community.
 Furthermore, it will require us to engage in uncomfortable conversations some times and take strategic bold actions in other times.